IronAxis

 Wireless vs. Hardwired I/O Modules: A Procurement Guide on Latency, Packet Loss & FCC Compliance

-For procurement specialists and plant engineers, the promise of wireless I/O modules is compelling: reduced installation costs, flexibility, and easier scalability.
-But the critical question remains: can they truly replace hardwired connections in demanding industrial applications?
-The answer hinges on a rigorous evaluation of technical performance and regulatory compliance, not just upfront cost.
-This guide provides a practical framework for sourcing and specifying these systems.
+For procurement specialists and plant managers, the promise of wireless I/O modules is compelling: reduced installation costs, enhanced flexibility, and easier scalability.
+However, the critical question remains: can they truly replace reliable hardwired connections in demanding industrial environments?
+Sourcing decisions must move beyond marketing claims to a rigorous evaluation of technical performance and regulatory compliance, especially for the US market.

 Reposted for informational purposes only.
 Views are not ours.
 Stay tuned for more.